proxmox/proxmox-backup/docs/tape-backup.rst

    A media set is a group of continuously written tapes, used to split the larger pool into smaller, restorable units.
 One or more backup jobs write to a media set, producing an ordered group of tapes.
-Media sets are identified by an unique ID.
-That ID and the sequence number is stored on each tape of that set (tape label).
+Media sets are identified by a unique ID.
+That ID and the sequence number are stored on each tape of that set (tape label).

-   Media sets are the basic unit for restore tasks, i.e. you need all tapes in the set to restore the media set content.
+   Media sets are the basic unit for restore tasks.
+This means that you need every tape in the set to restore the media set contents.
 Data is fully deduplicated inside a media set.